GenericMappingTools/gmt/BUILDING.md

 ## Build and runtime dependencies

+GMT is dependent on some software and libraries to run.
+Please refer to the [GMT wiki page](https://github.com/GenericMappingTools/gmt/wiki) for instructions to install these dependencies on various operation systems.

-To build GMT, you must install:
+To build GMT, you have to install:

 - [CMake](https://cmake.org/) (>=2.8.7)
 - [netCDF](https://www.unidata.ucar.edu/software/netcdf/) (>=4.0, netCDF-4/HDF5 support mandatory)